 How is your anesthesia bill calculated?

+It depends.
 An anesthesiologist’s bill depends on several factors, including:

 - The duration of the anesthesia care